Sairyss/system-design-patterns/README.md

 [Denormalization](https://en.wikipedia.org/wiki/Denormalization) is the process of trying to improve the read performance of a database by sacrificing some write performance.

-Combined with Selective data replication this can make your system more performant and scalable.

 Read more:

 - [Denormalization in Databases](https://www.geeksforgeeks.org/denormalization-in-databases/)